finmid/code-challenge-be/README.md

 - Latest **Kotlin** or **Java**
 - **Any framework**
+- Stateless service
+- Local development environment
+    - Ability to run locally without any manual setup
-- Stateless service with external data storage (in memory db e.g. h2 is NOT allowed)
+    - External data storage (in memory db e.g. h2 is NOT allowed)
+    - Please don't host any db anywhere
 - Ignore authentication and authorization
 - Code will be pushed to **private Github repository** and dedicated finmid members will be added as collaborators